Rugby Clube Montemor

 Rugby Clube de Montemor is a rugby union team based in Montemor-o-Novo, Portugal.
-The team competes in the Campeonato Português de Rugby - Divisão de Honra, the first tier of rugby union in Portugal, after winning Campeonato Nacional de Rugby I Divisão, in the season 2018/2019.
+The team competes in the Campeonato Português de Rugby - Divisão de Honra, the first tier of rugby union in Portugal, having won the Campeonato Nacional de Rugby I Divisão in 2018/2019 and returned to the top flight following the 2023/2024 season.

 Founded on 20 July 1995, Montemor is the most successful rugby club in Alentejo, with over 15 trophies in the last 20 years.
 Since 2007, their home ground has been the Parque Desportivo, Montemor-o-Novo.